-Note: If starting from the Murren mid-station on the Schilthornbahn, subtract 0.6 miles from the trail distances in this description.
-(See directions to the start of the hike below.)
+Note: If starting from the Murren mid-station on the Schilthornbahn (cable car), subtract 0.6 miles from the trail distances in this description.
+(See trailhead directions below.)

-From the Murren train station at the north end of village, walk south along the paved road through the center of the resort in the direction of the Schilthornbahn (15min) Rotstockhutte (2h 20min), Sefinenfurgge (4h) and Griesalp (6h 20 min).
-The Eiger, Monch and the top of the Jungfau dominate the view across the valley to the east.
+The hike to Sefinenfurgge Pass starts by taking the Lauterbrunnen to Murren Bergbahn, which includes a cable car to Grutschalp and then a train ride to Murren.
+(See trailhead directions below.)
+From the Murren train station, located at the north end of the village, walk south/southwest along the paved road through the village in the direction of the Schilthornbahn, Rotstockhutte, Sefinenfurgge and Griesalp.
+The Eiger, Monch and the summit of the Jungfau dominate the view across the Lauterbrunnen Valley to the east.

-At 0.6 miles pass the mid station for the Schilthornbahn in Murren.
-Just beyond the station signs pointing to a road heading west/southwest toward Spielboden, Rotstockhutte, Sefinenfurgge and Griesalp.
-Follow the paved track as it ascends on moderate grade through pastures and past small farms.
+At 0.6 miles pass the mid station for the Schilthornbahn (cable car) in Murren.
+Just beyond the station signs point to a road heading southwest toward Spielboden, Rotstockhutte, Sefinenfurgge and Griesalp.
+Follow the paved track as it ascends on moderate grades through pastures, passing small alps (farms) along the way.

-At 1.4 miles pass a trail branching left (southeast), which drops to Gimmelwald and Stechelberg.
+At 1.4 miles pass a trail branching left (south), which drops to Gimmelwald and Stechelberg.
 A short distance beyond ignore the trail branching right (northwest) toward Blumental, Allmendhubel and the Schilthorn.
 Views now open to the peaks rising above the Sefinental (Sefinen Valley) to the southwest.
-Birg and the Shilthorn dominate the view to the northwest.
+Brig and the Schilthorn dominate the view to the west.

 Turn left on a trail signed for Spielboden, Sefinenfurgge and Griesalp at 1.7 miles.
-The trail drops steeply down the hillside, crosses a bridge over the Schilthornbach (Schilthorn stream) and then skirts the north side of the restaurant at Spielbodenalp (5,882-ft/1,793-meters).
-In front of the restaurant, signs point to a trail heading left (southeast) to Grimmelwald and Murren.
-We continue along the narrow trail branching right (south/southwest) toward Sefinenfurgge and Griesalp.
+The trail drops steeply down the hillside, crosses a bridge over the Schilthornbach (Schilthorn stream) and then skirts the north and east sides of the restaurant at Spielbodenalp (5,882-ft.).
+In front of the restaurant, signs point to a trail heading left (southeast) to Gimmelwald and Murren.
+We continue along the narrow trail branching right (south) toward Sefinenfurgge and Griesalp.

-Past the viewpoint reach a junction with a trail branching right (north) that climbs steeply to the Bryndi viewpoint at the top of the ridge.
+Past the viewpoint reach a junction with a trail branching right (north) that climbs steeply to the Bryndi viewpoint atop the ridge.
 Continue straight ahead (west) on the main trail, contouring along the grassy slopes on the north side of the valley.
 Views soon open to Sefinenfurgge Pass, the saddle on the ridge at the head of the valley.

-Reach Oberlager (6,729-ft/2,051-meters) at 3.5 miles.
+Reach Oberlager (6,729-ft.) at 3.5 miles.
 Here a trail branches right (northeast) toward Schiltalp and Murren.
-We continue straight ahead, contouring around a minor ridge and then descending on easy grades toward Rotstockhutte now visible, along with the nearby alp buildings, on a grassy knoll.
+We continue straight ahead, contouring around a minor ridge and then descending on easy grades toward Rotstockhutte, set atop a grassy knoll.

-At 4.5 miles pass a trail branching right (north) toward Rote Hard and the Schilthorn.
-Our trail curves to the southwest and climbs very steep grades up rocky meadows.
-As you climb, turn around for splendid views of the Eiger, Monch and Jungfrau, along with the peaks rising above the east side of the Lauterbrunnen valley.
+At 4.5 miles pass a trail branching right (northwest) toward Rote Hard and the Schilthorn.
+Our trail curves to the left (southwest), ascending very steep grades up rocky meadows.
+As you climb, turn around for splendid views of the Eiger, Monch and Jungfrau, along with nearby peaks rising above the east side of the Lauterbrunnen Valley.

-Soon the grade steepens as the trail ascends along the northeast side of the valley.
+Soon the grade steepens as the trail ascends along the north side of the valley.
 As you gain height enjoy wonderful views of the Wetterhorn, Eiger, Monch and Jungfrau.
-Ahead you can see the pass, the notch along the ridge at the head of the valley.
+Ahead you can see Sefinenfurgge Pass, the notch on the ridge at the head of the valley.

-A final short, very steep climb propels you to Sefinenfurgge Pass (8,570-ft/2,612-meters) at 6.0 miles.
-The pass, a notch on a knife-edge ridge, is not very large.
+A final short, very steep climb propels you to Sefinenfurgge Pass (8,570-ft.) at 6.0 miles.
+The pass, a notch on a knife-edge ridge, is very narrow.
 Walk up the ridge to the south of the pass to find a good place to sit and take in the views.
 Keep an eye out for chamoix often seen grazing on the slopes around the pass.

-From the Sefinenfurgge, enjoy your last views of the Wetterhorn, Eiger, Monch and Jungfrau.
+From the Sefinenfurgge, enjoy great views of the Wetterhorn, Eiger, Monch and Jungfrau.
 To the west the Armighorn and Dundenhorn fill the skyline above the Kiental Valley.
 Looking south the Bluemlisalp massif rises above a low ridge.
-The Hundshorn towers above the north side of the pass while the Schilthorn dominates the view to the northeast.
+The Hundshorn rises to the north while the Schilthorn dominates the view to the northeast.

 Sefinenfurgge to Griesalp